MichaelARestrepoross/project-budgeting-app-frontend/README.md

 **Responsive Design**
 As a user, I expect the application to be responsive, allowing for optimal usability across different devices and screen sizes.

+## Stretch Goals

+- **Integrate Axios**: Replace the use of fetch with Axios for making calls to the backend.

+- **Color-Coded Transactions**: Implement color-coded transaction displays by assigning classNames to transaction divs.
+Transactions with a value of 0 should have a default color, positive transactions should be displayed in green, and negative (cash removal) transactions should be displayed in red.